stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 clock-dials should have been.
 The vast huddle of sagging gambrel roofs and peaked gables conveyed with offensive clearness the idea of wormy decay, and as we approached along the now descending road I could see that many roofs had wholly caved in.
-There were some large square Georgian houses, too, with hipped roofs, cupolas, and railed &ldquo;widow&rsquo;s walks&rdquo;.
+There were some large square Georgian houses, too, with hipped roofs, cupolas, and railed  "widow's walks ".
 These were mostly well back from the water, and one or two seemed to be in moderately sound condition.
 Stretching inland from among them I saw the rusted, grass-grown line of the abandoned railway, with leaning telegraph-poles now devoid of wires, and the half-obscured lines of the old carriage